Alien501/CoalWorks-Web/README.md

 ![Sequence Diagram](https://github.com/Alien501/sih-coal-work/blob/main/client/src/assets/documentation/coalWorks-sequenceDiagram.png)

 **Description:**
-The Sequence Diagram illustrates the flow of events and interactions between components in the CoalWorks system.
+The Sequence Diagram illustrates the flow of events and interactions between components in the MineWorks system.
 It details how different parts of the application communicate during specific processes such as logging shift information, handling alerts, and updating safety data.

 **Key Points:**